jomivz/jomivz.github.io/_posts/2000-01-01-pen-ta0007-discov-ad-enum-powershell.md

 # find local admins on all computers of the domain
 Invoke-EnumerateLocalAdmin | select computername, membername

-# get all the effective members of DA groups, 'recursing down'
+# powersploit: get all the effective members of DA groups, 'recursing down'
 Get-DomainGroupMember -Identity "Domain Computers" -Recurse | select membername, membersid

 # Find any machine accounts in privileged groups